lalanglarano/TAKLUBAN-FILIPINO-NATIVE-LANGUAGE-PROFANE-DETECTION/README.md

-Here's a more structured and detailed version of your `README`:

----

 # TAKLUBAN: Filipino Native Language Profanity Detection

 This project is focused on detecting profane language in Filipino native languages, including Tagalog, Bikol, and Cebuano.